Trap 1: Poor kitchen design

 If you don't have the necessary skills, don't DIY.

-Then there are the tasks you aren't legally allowed to do yourself.
-Hooking up your sink and dishwasher to existing plumbing (or installing new plumbing to suit your new kitchen layout), along with electrical work and gas fitting, must be done by licensed, skilled and experienced plumbers and electricians.
+Then there are the tasks you aren't legally allowed or shouldn't do yourself.
+Hooking up your sink and dishwasher to existing plumbing (or installing new plumbing to suit your new kitchen layout), along with electrical work and gas fitting, should be done by licensed, skilled and experienced plumbers and electricians.

 "It's important to understand that issues with DIY aren't just around skills and abilities; there are also issues to do with safety, compliance with the building code and Australian standards," Wawn says.